MTD for VAT & Income Tax Self-Assessment: HMRC’s view

 What plans does HMRC have for software?

-The term MTD-compatible software is repeatedly mentioned, playing a fundamental role in HMRC’s aim to digitise tax administration, but what does it mean?
+The term MTD-compatible software is repeatedly mentioned, and it plays a fundamental role in HMRC’s aim to digitise tax administration.
+But what does it mean?

-Making Tax Digital software is a system that can integrate directly with HMRC, enabling accountants to send direct updates.
+Making Tax Digital software is a system that integrates directly with HMRC, allowing accountants to send updates directly.

-However, HMRC will not be providing any software itself – instead, providing Application Programming Interfaces (APIs) to enable software developers – such as IRIS – to create and deliver MTD solutions for their customers.
+However, HMRC will not provide any software itself.
+Instead, it will offer Application Programming Interfaces (APIs) to enable software developers, such as IRIS, to create and deliver MTD solutions for their customers.

 Customer story: Is the grass always greener?
 CCM return to IRIS